papermoonio/papermoon-mkdocs/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 The title of a Build page should tell the user what task they can accomplish by following the guide.
 Consider the following guidelines and options when naming a Build page:

-- **Use a Verb** - start the title with the plain, or base, form of a verb such as "Build," "Integrate," or "Configure"
+- **Use a verb** - start the title with the plain, or base, form of a verb such as "Build," "Integrate," or "Configure"

     :white_check_mark: Send Messages with Wormhole Relayer

     :white_check_mark: Interact with CCTP Contracts

-- **Avoid Use of Present Participles** - also known as gerunds, the "-ing" form of verbs makes content more challenging to translate and, therefore, decreases accessibility
+- **Avoid use of present participles** - also known as gerunds, the "-ing" form of verbs makes content more challenging to translate and, therefore, decreases accessibility

     :x: Building Cross-Chain Applications

     :x: Integrating Smart Contracts

-- **Communicate the Task** - the page title should tell the user what the guide will help them accomplish as completely as possible
+- **Communicate the task** - the page title should tell the user what the guide will help them accomplish as completely as possible

     :white_check_mark: Run a Custom Relayer